Katharine Oh, Ph.D - Director of the University Counseling Center

 Amanda has over 10 years of experience working at various colleges and universities across the United States supporting the diverse needs of young adults.
 In addition to her experience in the collegiate setting, she has worked in the community supporting children and adolescents who have suffered severe neglect and trauma.

-Shelby Bitter, LPCC - Part time Staff Counselor
+Shelby Bitter, LPCC - Full time Staff Counselor

 I truly enjoy working alongside my clients to empower and instill positive change.
 I believe that we all have the power within us to achieve and sustain personal growth and wellness and live the life we ultimately want.
 With each client, I strive to create a nonjudgmental space where everyone is free to be themselves and work toward their goals.
 I earned both my bachelor’s degree in psychology and master’s degree in clinical mental health counseling from Ohio State University.
 In addition to university counseling centers, I have experience working in community mental health agencies, a domestic violence shelter, and private practice.